TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          boolean

    Description
-         (Only for other tables than “pages”)
+         (Only for other tables than "pages")

          If set, content from this table will get copied along when a new version of a page is created.

          **Tracking Originals**

-         It is highly recommended to use the “origUid” feature for tables whose records are copied with pages that are versioned with content or subtree since this will enable the possibility of content comparison between current and future versions.
+         It is highly recommended to use the "origUid" feature for tables whose records are copied with pages that are versioned with content or subtree since this will enable the possibility of content comparison between current and future versions.